 - 1. Vertical and horizontal scheduled patrols. - 2.
 Escort protection as needed for faculty, students, staff and visitors. - 3.
-Bank drop facilitated by the Director. - 4.
+Bank drop escort protection - 4.
 Environmental Safety and Security Rounds (Documented Fire Watch)

 INVESTIGATIONS:

 - 1. Assure collection of information and data on complaints and respond to requests for information by internal and external departments, agencies and organizations. - 2.
 Conduct physical searches as required by circumstances, logic, facts and the law.